-For the experiments operated at the consumer level, we recorded each consumer's treatment status.
-We gathered consumers' complete set of activities, including the number of product views (referred to as View), product clicks (Click), product orders (Order), and total expenditures on those orders (Sales).\footnote{In the Search Query Refinement experiment, product views represent the number of products a consumer browses on the search results page, which displays a summarized collection of products immediately after a query search.
-In the Google Advertising Title experiment, product views refer to the number of views of advertised products within the Google Shopping tab.
-In the Search Query Refinement and Product Descriptions experiments, product clicks capture the number of times consumers clicked into product detail pages.
-In the Marketing Push Message experiment, product clicks reflect consumer clicks on push notifications, while in the Google Advertising Title experiment, they indicate clicks on advertised products.} For comparability across workflows, our benchmark analysis focuses on two primary outcome measures: (i) total consumer expenditure (Sales), which serves as a revenue-based measure of retail productivity; and (ii) the conversion rate, a binary indicator for whether a consumer made a purchase during the experimental period, representing a proxy for changes in consumer experience.
-Both sales and conversion rate are widely used industry metrics.
-For the product-level experiment, we collected analogous data at the product level.
-Table \ref{table:summary statistics} presents summary statistics for the key variables in each of the five experiments where granular data are available.\\
+For experiments conducted at the consumer level, we record each consumer’s treatment status and observe their complete set of activities, including the number of product views (Views), product clicks (Clicks), product orders (Orders), and total expenditure on those orders (Sales).\footnote{In Search Query Refinement, product views represent the number of products a consumer browses on the search results page, which displays a summarized collection of products immediately after a query search.
+In Google Advertising Title, product views refer to the number of views of advertised products within the Google Shopping tab.
+In Search Query Refinement and Product Descriptions, product clicks capture the number of times consumers clicked into product detail pages.
+In Marketing Push Message, product clicks reflect consumer clicks on push notifications, while in Google Advertising Title, they indicate clicks on advertised products.} For comparability across workflows, our main analysis focuses on sales, measured as total consumer expenditure.
+To shed light on the mechanisms underlying the sales effects, we additionally examine outcomes along the extensive and intensive margins.
+In particular, we analyze conversion rates, defined as a binary indicator for whether a consumer makes at least one purchase during the experimental period, and cart value, measured as average expenditure conditional on making a purchase.
+Conversion rates capture changes in purchase incidence and serve as a widely used proxy for consumer experience in online retail, while cart value reflects adjustments along the intensive margin.
+When available, we also analyze intermediate engagement metrics, such as click-through rates.
+For the product-level experiment, we collect the same outcomes at the product level.
+Table \ref{table:summary statistics} reports summary statistics for these key variables across the five experiments for which granular data are available.

-To compare the mean purchase value and mean conversion rate between the treatment and control groups, we rely on the following general empirical specification, which we adapt as needed for each experiment:
+To compare mean sales, conversion rates, and cart values between the treatment and control groups, we use the following general empirical specification, adapted as needed for each experiment:

 where $i$ denotes the randomized unit (consumer or product), and $y_{i}$ is the outcome. $Treat_{i}$ is the treatment indicator, which equals one if the consumer or product belongs to the treatment group and zero otherwise. $\alpha_{c(i)}$ denotes the cohort fixed effects.
 Specifically, in the Pre-sale Service Chatbot and Google Advertising Title experiments, consumers or products entered the experiments on different days, we therefore control for entry-day cohort fixed effects.
 In the Search Query Refinement and Product Description experiments, multiple sub-experiments were conducted across different languages at varying times, we thus include entry-day-by-language cohort fixed effects.
 For the Marketing Push Message experiment, the sample spans only a single day, so no cohort fixed effects are included.
 Details on the model specification for each experiment are provided in Appendix \ref{appendix:detailed main results}. \\